Today is February 19, 2018 /

 The daily operations of the Roth Center are kept running by two dedicated employees.
 Whenever possible, questions about practical operations at the Roth Center should be directed to the staff rather than to the rabbi.
 You can find more details about who to contact with your questions and how below.

-Contact Carole with questions about school enrollment or paperwork by email at firstname.lastname@example.org or by phone at (603) 646-0460.
+Contact Chris with questions about membership, school enrollment, making a donation or just about anything, by email at email@example.com or (603) 646-0460.

 Rabbi’s Office Manager and Administrative Assistant

 Claudia first came to the Roth Center in the fall of 1999.
 Since then she has come to understand more about kosher food, Jewish holidays and traditions.
 In this position, it is the people that she has come to love and cherish throughout these years that mean the most.
 Families, Dartmouth students and everyone in-between have enriched her life more than she can express.

 Contact Claudia with Hillel-related matters, or to schedule an appointment with the Rabbi, by at Claudia.L.Palmer@dartmouth.edu or (603) 646-0410.

 Melissa Herman grew up at a summer camp in a rural New Hampshire with two Jewish parents and an hour long drive to the nearest synagogue.
 As a result, her approach to Jewish education is family- and community-based with a healthy dose of culture and fun enough to be worth the schlep.
 Trained as a developmental sociologist, Melissa also teaches Dartmouth courses in child/adolescent development, education, identity development, and group dynamics.
 Melissa and her family have been members of the UVJC since 2003 and all of her children have celebrated b’nai mitzvahs at the synagogue.
 When she’s not teaching, Melissa enjoys singing, cycling, and sewing.